steadybit/event-kit/docs/event-api.md

 ## Event Consumption

-Each time a Steadybit event occurs that matches the `listenTo` and `restrictTo` configuration, Steadybit will send a request to the endpoint.
+Each time a Steadybit event occurs that matches the `listenTo` configuration, Steadybit will send a request to the endpoint.
 The request will contain the event data.

 Please note that event data is not provided in real time.
 Agents are polling the platform for new events within the configured registration interval (default: 5 seconds).
 The amount of returned events per registration interval is limited to 50, following events will be submitted within the next intervals.